 For all other ISPs we need to examine a sample email to see what they support.
 Set the dialog to 'Send to listed recipient' and choose a mailbox, say 'admin'.

-Make sure there's some mail to collect, if needs be by sending a message from a Hotmail' account to email@example.com (where domain.com is your domain)
+Make sure there's some mail to collect, if needs be by sending a message from a 'Gmail' account to firstname.lastname@example.org (where domain.com is your domain)

 Remember you can't send an internal mail to perform the test, as Mailtraq will catch it and route it to a mailbox without the message going via the ISP.